 10. Good pain doctors educate patients that pain can be partly (not entirely) mental too

 Chronic pain is not a simple problem to diagnose or solve.
 However, studies show that pain is strongly influenced by the ways in which the brain processes pain signals.
-For instance, some studies found that chronic pain can trigger different emotional reactions (i.e. fear, anxiety or panic) depending on what the individual believes about his or her pain signals.
-Therefore, good doctors may want you to explore meditation, psychotherapy, cognitive behavioural therapy (CBT), and even self-hypnosis as possible treatments for pain.
+For instance, some studies found that chronic pain can trigger different emotional reactions (i.e. fear, anxiety, or panic) depending on what the individual believes about his or her pain signals.
+Therefore, good doctors may want you to explore meditation, psychotherapy, cognitive behavioral therapy (CBT), and even self-hypnosis as possible treatments for pain.

 11. Good pain doctors will tell you that pain can improve with a proper exercise routine

 Your pain will improve with the right kind of exercise.
 For instance, low-impact aerobic exercises like walking, bicycling, and elliptical machines can improve arthritis symptoms.
 Start low and work your way up to 150 minutes of moderate to intense aerobic exercise weekly.